 This can be anything.
-You can post educational posts on IG, record teaching videos to YT, blog or tweet about learning/teaching English.
+You can post educational posts on IG, record teaching videos on YT, blog or tweet about learning/teaching English.
 Don’t force it, though.
 Try to enjoy it as much as you can.
-Social media is full of ESL teachers, but if you have this special something, you can stand out.
-I chose to talk about the teaching aspect and not explaining English to the students.
+Social media is full of ESL teachers, but you can stand out if you have this special something.
+I chose to talk about the teaching aspect and not explain English to the students.
 It isn’t ideal to find students, but I managed to meet other ESL teachers all over the world who motivate me and help me with my problems (look at networking!).

 These are some of the things I’ve learned while I was looking for private students.
 I decided to take it slowly because I feel like I was overdoing it and it affected my mental health.
 Now that I relaxed a bit, it feels like I’m getting more responses to teach people and groups that I actually want to teach!
 What do you do to stand out from this oversaturated crowd?